owncloud-archive/documentation/admin_manual/installation/installation_ucs.rst

   "owncloud/ldap/user/homeAttribute",	"(empty)",	"Attribute that should be used to create the user's owncloud internal home folder",	5.0.9
   "owncloud/ldap/group/displayName",	"cn",	"The LDAP attribute that should be used as groupname in ownCloud",	2012.4.0.4 "owncloud/ldap/group/searchAttributes",	"cn,description, mailPrimaryAddress",	"Attributes taken into consideration when searching for groups (comma separated)",	5.0.9
-  "owncloud/join/users/update",	"yes",	"Wether ownCloud LDAP schema should be applied to existing users",	2012.0.1 "owncloud/group/enableDomainUsers",	"1",	"Wether the group “Domain Users” shall be enabled for ownCloud on install",	2012.4.0.4
+  "owncloud/join/users/update",	"yes",	"Whether ownCloud LDAP schema should be applied to existing users",	2012.0.1 "owncloud/group/enableDomainUsers",	"1",	"Whether the group “Domain Users” shall be enabled for ownCloud on install",	2012.4.0.4
   "owncloud/join/users/filter",	"(&(\|(&(objectClass=posixAccount) (objectClass=shadowAccount)) (objectClass=univentionMail) (objectClass=sambaSamAccount) (objectClass=simpleSecurityObject) (&(objectClass=person) (objectClass=organizationalPerson) (objectClass=inetOrgPerson))) (!(uidNumber=0)) (!(\|(uid=*$) (uid=owncloudsystemuser) (uid=join-backup) (uid=join-slave))) (!(objectClass=ownCloudUser)))",	"Filters, on which LDAP users the ownCloud schema should be applied to.
 The default excludes system users and already ownCloudUsers.",	2012.0.1
   "owncloud/join/groups/filter",	"(empty)",	"Filters which LDAP groups will be en/disabled for ownCloud when running the script /usr/share/owncloud/update-groups.sh",	2012.4.0.4